International Poultry Welfare Alliance

 - March 1 - May 30, 2026 - Recordings to be completed.
 Videos will be published at regular intervals until the Summit.

-- July 1, 2026 - Award winner will be chosen by the committee
+- July 1, 2026 - Award winner will be notified.

 Scoring Rubric: